tatitati/gradle_multilayer_springboot/README.md

 - Create an example of Ktable and tesst it
 - Create an example to play with KSQL
 - Improve knowledge about the types we use for keys, values, serdes and se/de-serializers
+- Investigate how JARs are created and packaged in a multiprojects with shared fixtures in tests.
+It will be interesting